1988 World Series of Poker

 The 1988 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe between 5 May 1988, and 21 May 1988.

-Preliminary events
+Events

+There were 11 preliminary events at the 1988 World Series of Poker.
+Johnny Moss became the first player to win nine career bracelets.
+No other player would reach nine career bracelets until the 2003 WSOP.

 Main Event

 There were 167 entrants to the main event on 16 May 1988.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
 The 1988 Main Event was the second consecutive World Championship for Johnny Chan.
 The final hand that featured Chan against Erik Seidel would be featured in the 1998 movie Rounders.
+Jim Bechtel made the final table and finished in sixth place.
+He would later win the 1993 World Series of Poker Main Event.

 Final table

-Other high finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.